Home Medical Equipment: Bringing Hospice Home

 VITAS Healthcare puts the needs of patients and families first.
-We know you want to return home to the people and things you love, and we have the resources to make that happen.
+We know you want to return home to the people and places that make you feel most comfortable, and we have the resources to make that happen.

 No Waiting for Home Medical Equipment

-We have the medical equipment your care plan may call for, which may include:
+We have the medical equipment your hospice care plan may call for, which may include: